kevinhwang91/nvim-ufo/README.md

 - `UfoPreviewThumb`: Thumb of preview window.
 - `UfoFoldedEllipsis`: Ellipsis at the end of folded line, invalid if `fold_virt_text_handler` is set.
+- `UfoCursorFoldedLine`: Highlight the folded line under the cursor

 ## Advanced configuration